Group for Women Who Are Coming Out Later in Life

 Coaching support group for cis women who are “coming out” as lesbian, bisexual, queer, gay, or questioning, et al.

 Coming out later in life has its own unique set of transitional factors related to having lived a “heterosexual” life as a single or married person.
-This is a non-judgmental, confidential, sex-positive group to share your “coming out journey,” and to receive support, coaching, and resources.
+This is a non-judgmental, confidential, sex-positive group, to receive support, coaching, and resources.
 Everyone’s process is respected and supported.

 All groups are for socially conscious adults who are working on being feminist, anti-racist, poly-friendly, sex-positive, and LGBTQ+ affirming.